eamars/efr32_platform_package/README.md

 # EFR32 Target
 This repository is meant to be included in EFR32 related development project.

+# Note

+- 16/Jan/2018: `arm-none-eabi-size` failed to recognize the data section size when RAM function (with `.ram` attribute) linked.

 # EFR32 Device Memory Map

 The detailed memory layout can be found in `scripts/*.ld` folder.
 Following diagram shows the